Review: 2017 Yamaha MT-09

-The MT-09 has been refined for 2017.
+The MT-09 has been refined for 2017 ironing out some of the model's earlier rough areas.
 Here is our review...
 Test: Jeff Ware Photography: Kris Hodgson, Jeff Ware

 Why change a good thing?
 Yamaha’s MT-09 has been a top seller globally since it was released in 2014.
 With some small refinements and a major restyle for 2017, Yamaha have made a great bike fantastic…